'If the only thing people learned was not to be afraid of their experience, that alone would change the world.'

 -We are Alive-

 There is an energy and intelligence behind life.
 This is ever present but is not 'in control' - it has no inherent morality or apparent point of view.
-It simply ensures that but for the interference of external circumstance a caterpillar transforms into a butterfly, cuts heal and planets revolve around the sun.
+It simply ensures that but for the interference of external circumstance a caterpillar transforms into a butterfly, wounds heal and planets revolve around the sun.

 -We are Aware-